 The writing program included a daily word count, techniques to focus the mind and methods of emotional release.
 Those components fostered mental discipline and emotional stamina.
 The simple act of daily writing brought continuity and a sense of purpose to my life.
 A life troubled by this misunderstood disorder.
-The beliefs I expressed and emotions experienced captured the elusive core of my bipolar existence revealing a hidden pattern in a manic world.
+The beliefs I expressed, and emotions I experienced unearthed the elusive core of my bipolar existence, revealing a hidden pattern in a manic world.
 Mania, when suppressed, is a denial of self.
 When unleashed it is a powerhouse of creation.
 That is the beauty of bipolar disorder and Creativity.

 Seven million Americans suffer from bipolar disorder.
 An estimated three million cases are severe.
-In severe cases bipolar disorder can fragment one’s life and destroy any hope of doing useful work or having a meaningful relationship.
-A partial list of bipolar authors and creative individuals includes: Ted Turner, Virginia Woolf, Ludwig van Beethoven, Winston Churchill, Jimmy Piersall and Ernest Hemingway.
+In severe cases, bipolar disorder can fragment one’s life and destroy any hope of doing useful work or having a meaningful relationship.
+A partial list of authors and creative individuals with bipolar disorder includes Ted Turner, Virginia Woolf, Ludwig van Beethoven, Winston Churchill, Jimmy Peirsol, and Ernest Hemingway.